 Examples of uses which are considered appropriate under this designation include, but are not limited to: retail, office, residential, hotel, recreation, public facilities and/or other compatible use.
-Individual projects may include a combination of both residential and non-residential uses.
+Individual projects may include a combination of both residential and non-residential uses and exclusively residential uses are allowed.
+Residential uses shall occupy at least 50 percent of the total floor area of a mixed-use project.

-The MU designation allows non-residential floor-area-ratios (FARs) up to 0.75 and residential densities ranging from 8-15 units per acre.
+The MU designation allows non-residential floor-area-ratios (FARs) up to 0.75 and residential densities ranging from 14 to 25 units per acre.
 The minimum parcel size shall be 8,000 square feet.